Erufailon4/Erufailon4.github.io/README.md

 ### TO-DO:

-- Maybe some small web apps like calculator and countdown
+- Implement some kind of dark theme for the web apps?
 - Other stuff